Katello/katello-client-bootstrap/README.md

   * The hostgroup has the "Host Group" and "Operating System" tabs filled out completelly.
 * Puppet Enterprise product has been create, with repos synchronized from PE server
   * PE repos should follow the naming convention: el7-pe-x86_64
+* Puppet Enterprise is configured to for auto-sign and deployment of puppet.conf

 # Dependencies